 For thousands of years, probably longer (and this is still popular), we humans have been using the activation of fear in dogs in order to influence their behaviour to our liking.
 Fear can quickly result in a dog stopping (freezing or avoiding) unwanted behaviour.
 It is only in the past decades that many of us humans have come to realize that this can threaten the welfare of dogs and that it is potentially dangerous as fear can also result in aggressive responses.
 Research keeps confirming that training techniques which result in a fearful response (i.e. raising your voice, an intimidating form of sustained eye contact or a threatening body posture) can increase the risk of problem behaviours such as aggression towards humans.

 Behaviour driven by frustration can be aimed at accessing and/or keeping access to resources that are important to the dog (i.e. food, toys, a comfortable resting spot, etc..), but frustration can also arise when expectations are not being met (i.e. when the dog is strongly expecting a reward and this is not achieved) or the dog when the dog has limited control over it’s own movement (i.e. while on leash or when behind barriers).

 Frustration can drive behaviour such as whimpering, barking, nipping, pawing, biting, pushy behaviour (often confused with the popular but mostly misused term ‘dominance’) and other forms of aggression.

 ‘Resource guarding’ can be a form of frustration driven aggression, but this may also be a form of fear driven aggression, depending on the situation and the history of all the individuals involved.
-This is one of the many reasons that this quote of professor Daniel Mills is one of my favorites: “The behaviour is not the diagnosis”.
+This is one of the many reasons that this quote of professor Daniel Mills is one of my favourites: “The behaviour is not the diagnosis”.